Princerodricks/python-learning/README.md

 ### ✅ Day 10
 learned: did some changes in the RSP, added some while loops, somescope, and it was fun.
 Takeaway: practice makes one perfect.
 #AI #MachineLearning #GenAl #Python

+### ✅ Day 11
+learned: taking some time ot to do maths also , caus thats also important.
+Takeaway: stick with the basics.
+#AI #MachineLearning #GenAl #Python